 What is algorithmic trading?

-Algorithmic trading is a system of trading which facilitates buy/sell decisions in the financial markets using advanced mathematical tools and strategies.
-In this type of a system, the need for a human trader is minimized and thus the decision-making process is very fast.
+Algorithmic trading is a system of trading that facilitates buy/sell decisions in the financial markets using advanced mathematical tools and strategies.
+There is no need for a human trader is in this type of system.
+As a result, the decision-making process is very fast.
 This enables the automated trading system to take advantage of any profit-making opportunities arising in the FX market much before a human trader can even spot them.

 As institutional investors deal with a large number of trade per day, they are the ones who make large use of algorithmic trading strategies.
 Before we list out the top 8 Forex algorithmic trading strategies, you should know the pros and cons of algorithmic trading before you implement it into your day-to-day life.